AZ-400: Designing and Implementing Microsoft DevOps Solutions

 What Is DevSecOps?

 The image is about embracing DevSecOps culture, highlighting the objective of integrating rapid development cycles with high security standards.
-It features a visual of a hand interacting with a laptop and various icons, including a shield and graphs.
+It features a graphic of a hand interacting with a laptop and various icons, emphasizing innovation and security.

 1. Preemptive Security Measures